Maricopa County Island, what is it?

 Is my County Island part of a School District?

 Most county islands are located within a school district and your children may attend schools in the surrounding city.
 When we were county island, our children were bused to our school district which was Mesquite High School.
 It was over 13 miles from our home.
 Once we were annexed, our children could attend Gilbert Public Schools.
 Sun City residents are not part of any school district yet most county island home owners are and therefore will still pay taxes.

-For more information on county island in Maricopa County you can contact the city or county.
+For more information on the county island in Maricopa County, you can contact the city or county.